top of page

 Interview by Melanie Meggs

-Over the last couple of years, Chetan has been intentionally photographing the affable dog.
+Chetan's journey with photography has now taken him to a new stage, as he focuses his lens on one of the most ubiquitous street sights of India – the affable dog.
 Finding them pretty much everywhere on the streets in India, anyone documenting the streets are bound to encounter them.
-The photographs in this collection are frames where Chetan has made the lovable dog the star.
 Chetan points out that, over the past several years, he has made great strides in his relationship with dogs, going from being initially terrified of them to making them the focal point in these pictures.
 Through his long term project Chetan has created a wonderful unexpected connection to an unexpected community.

 “Street photography, to me, is fun.
 The fact that no moment can be repeated gives me the challenge of how to make that moment more interesting.
 It helps me to remember how life is full of so many interesting possibilities.”